Mayamariaruth/lohana/TESTING.md

 |passed | **Edit/delete my order in the shopping bag so that I can purchase what I want**
 |:---:|:---|
 |&check;| View all items in my shopping bag with name, image, SKU, quantity and subtotal
+|&check;| Can only select quantity between 1-99 of product
+|&check;| Error message display of incorrect value
-|&check;| Quantity buttons disabled at number 1 and 99
+|&check;| Quantity buttons disable at min/max value
 |&check;| Remove button removes the product from the shopping bag
 |&check;| Update button updates the quantity when changed
 |&check;| Bag total, delivery total and grand total displays correctly
 |&check;| Continue shopping button directs to all products
 |&check;| Secure checkout button directs to checkout page

 |passed | **Make an order purchase so that I can buy the items I want safely**